Arkansas Highway 224: Tuckerman to Swifton

 Highway 224 begins at Highway 367 near Tuckerman and runs east.
 The route turns north and crosses over Highway 226 and a temporary designation of US 67 until the Arkansas State Highway and Transportation Department (AHTD) completes a new freeway alignment for US 67.
 Slightly north of this alignment, the route terminates at the Swifton south city limits.
 The average daily traffic counts from the AHTD for 2010 show that a maximum of about 610 vehicles per day (VPD) use the portion near Swifton, with the count dropping to 180 VPD for portions further south.

-US 67 (Future I-57) to Highway 14
+I-57 to Highway 14

-Highway 224 begins at an exit along US 67 (Future I-57) and runs east through Ingleside.
-The route turns north to run along US 67 as a frontage road until it terminates at Highway 14.
-The terminus is very near another exit along US 67 south of Newport.
-Traffic counts from the AHTD in 2010 indicate that the average daily traffic volume on this segment of Highway 101 is at a maximum of 150 VPD near the US 67/AR 14 terminus and decreases as you travel further south.
+Highway 224 begins at an exit along I-57/US 67 and runs east through Ingleside.
+The route turns north to run along I-57 until it terminates at Highway 14, directly adjacent to another exit along I-57 south of Newport.
+Traffic counts from the AHTD in 2010 indicate that the average daily traffic volume on this segment of Highway 101 is at a maximum of 150 VPD near the eastern terminus and decreases as you travel further southwest.